 Meaning and History

-Their unusual construction and futuristic design always have distinguished Tatra cars.
+Their unusual construction and futuristic design have always distinguished Tatra cars.
 They began production in the early 1920s when the “Kopřivnická vozovka” company was named Tatra in honor of the highest mountain in Czechoslovakia.
 Even then, the technique was decorated with the famous round logo with an inscription inside, but its base was black.

-The company changed logos very often but always adhered to the classic structure.
+The company changed logos very often, but always adhered to the classic structure.
 She made sure to use her name and place it against the background of simple geometric shapes.
 An exception was the second half of the 20th century, when the inscription was without frames.

 1897 – 1920